Combining Stochastic Defenses to Resist Gradient Inversion: An Ablation Study: Experimental Setup

 \subsection{Privacy}

+For each of the datasets we create a victim dataset to evaluate privacy leakage.
+The victim dataset is composed of $128$ images that are randomly sampled from the training data of one client.

+We aim to empirically identify an upper bound for privacy leakage via iterative \ac{GI} attacks and test the limits of the investigated defense mechanisms.
+To this end, we consider the \emph{worst-case defense scenario} for an attacked client.
+Unless not otherwise stated, we use a batch size $\mathcal{B}=1$ and only perform a single local training step before transmitting the victim gradient to the attacker.
+As discussed in~\autoref{sec:sota_def}, previous work has shown that higher batch size and multiple local training iterations increase the difficulty of the attack, thereby decreasing privacy leakage.
+If the defense mechanism works even in such \emph{hard to defend} settings, privacy leakage becomes even more improbable in realistic training scenarios~\parencite{wei2020framework, huang2021evaluating}.
-To evaluate privacy leakage, a \textit{victim dataset} composed of $128$ images is randomly sampled from the training data of one client for each dataset.
-A victim gradient is then computed by performing a single training step using that victim data.
-To ease reconstruction for the attacker, each victim image is attacked independently.
-As gradient inversion attack, we use the publicly available PyTorch implementation of IGA\footnote{\href{https://github.com/JonasGeiping/invertinggradients}{https://github.com/JonasGeiping/invertinggradients}} provided by~\cite{Geiping2020}.
-We configured the attack as follows: dummy images are initialized from Gaussian distribution, cosine distance is used as loss function, and total variation as regularization term with weight $\lambda=0.01$.
-For each attack, Adam optimizer with initial learning rate $0.1$ is used.
-The learning rate is reduced by a factor of $0.1$ if the reconstruction loss plateaus for $800$ attack iterations.
-To save computational resources, attacks are stopped if either the reconstruction loss falls below a value of $10^{-5}$, or there is no decrease in reconstruction loss for $4'000$ iterations, or after a maximum of $20'000$ iterations.

-To ease reconstruction, we assume label information to be generally known for each attacked sample.
-Please note that label information can be analytically reconstructed from gradients of cross-entropy loss functions \wrt weights of fully connected layers with softmax activation~\cite{Geiping2020, Zhao2020, Wei2020}.
-This analytical reconstruction of label information might be hindered by the adjusted loss function when using PRECODE.
-However, to avoid systematic advantage of PRECODE and PPP, we assume label information to be generally known irrespective of the defense mechanism.
+We use our proposed \ac{CDIA} attack to target and bypass each of applied defenses.
+We configure it so that it defaults to a baseline \ac{IG} attack~\parencite{geiping2020inverting} if no defenses or only \ac{DP} is applied.
+In detail, dummy images are initialized from a Gaussian distribution, cosine distance is used as loss function, and \ac{TV} as regularization term with weight $\lambda_{\text{TV}}=0.01$.
+We use Adam optimizer with initial learning rate $1$ and reduce it by a factor of $0.1$ if the reconstruction loss plateaus for $400$ attack iterations.
+To save computational resources, attacks are stopped if either the reconstruction loss falls below a value of $10^{-5}$, or there is no decrease in reconstruction loss for $4'000$ iterations, or after a maximum of $20,000$ iterations.
+Furthermore, we assume that the label information for each reconstruction is known, as it can be analytically reconstructed from gradients of cross-entropy loss functions with respect to the weights of fully connected layers with softmax activation~\parencite{geiping2020inverting, zhao2020idlg, wei2020framework}.
+We ensured that our threat model (\cf \autoref{sec:threat_model}) and the described attack simulation setup is consistent with related work~\parencite{zhu2019deep, geiping2020inverting, wei2020framework, scheliga2023dropout, scheliga2024privacy}.